fullcalendar/fullcalendar-docs/_docs-v4/event-model/event-parsing.md

 <tr>
 <th>daysOfWeek</th>
 <td markdown='1'>
 Array.
 (For defining a [simple recurring event](recurring-events)).
 The days of the week this event repeats.
-An array of integers representing days e.g. `[0, 1]` for events that repeat on Sundays and Mondays.
+An array of integers representing days e.g. `[0, 1]` for an event that repeats on Sundays and Mondays.
 </td>
 </tr>